Referencing and Avoiding Plagiarism

 Skills4Study is an online resource available free to all students and includes a module on referencing and plagarism with diagnostic tests, self-assessment quizzes and videos with students’ tips to make it easy to understand.

 Cite them Right online is available to all students for free during their studies.
 It provides details of when to reference, setting out citations and a clear breakdown of how to structure references.
 The resource allows you to build your references in real-time, which can be copied into your assignments.
 There are also video tutorials available for additional support.

 In addition, to help you with your studies, we have created learning resources that you can make use of when preparing for your next essay, assignment or exam.
 The following resources are recommended if you are looking to improve your referencing abilities and to help you avoid plagiarism in your work:

-The complete set of resources can be found on Blackboard, under the Student Support tab> Academic Learning Development> Resources> Referencing and Plagiarism.
+The complete set of resources can be found on Blackboard, under the Student Support tab> Student Learning Development> Resources> Referencing and Plagiarism.
 Guide to other referencing systems including APA, Chicago, MLA, OSCOLA and Vancouver can be found here.

 If you would like to book a one-to-one tutorial on a particular subject, book an appointment with a member of your Faculty team via Blackboard.

 For all other queries please contact the team via email email@example.com.